Investing Simple Logo

 With the 401(k), you are stuck with whoever your employer works with, and whatever that plan offers.
 In some cases, this could be high fee mutual funds that are just not an appealing investment.

-You can open a fee-free Roth IRA with Robinhood and pick and choose whatever stocks or ETFs you want to invest in.
+You can open a fee-free Roth IRA with Robinhood for example, and pick and choose whatever stocks or ETFs you want to invest in.

 7. Home Purchase